 Generic equivalents for branded pharmaceutical products are typically sold at lower prices than the branded products.
 The regulatory approval process in the United States and European Union exempts generic products from costly and time-consuming clinical trials to demonstrate their safety and efficacy and rely instead on the safety and efficacy of prior products, manufacturers of generic products can invest far less in research and development.
 After the introduction of a competing generic product, a significant percentage of the prescriptions previously written for the branded product are often written for the generic version.
 In addition, legislation enacted in most U.S. states and Canadian provinces allows or, in some instances mandates, that a pharmacist dispense an available generic equivalent when filling a prescription for a branded product, in the absence of specific instructions from the prescribing physician.
 Pursuant to the provisions of the Hatch-Waxman Act, manufacturers of branded products often bring lawsuits to enforce their patent rights against generic products seeking approval prior to the expiration of branded products' patents, but it is possible for generic manufacturers to offer generic products while such litigation is pending.
 Refer to "If we are unable to adequately protect our technology or enforce our patents, our business could suffer."
 As a result, branded products typically experience a significant loss in revenues following the introduction of a competing generic product, even if subject to an existing patent.
-Our branded pharmaceutical products we sell, because our patent protection expires or because our patent protection is not sufficiently broad or enforceable.
+Our branded pharmaceutical products are or may become subject to competition from generic equivalents because there is no proprietary protection for some of the branded pharmaceutical products we sell, because our patent protection expires or because our patent protection is not sufficiently broad or enforceable.
 In addition, we may not be successful in our efforts to extend the proprietary protection afforded our branded products through the development and commercialization of proprietary product improvements.